PoCInnovation/Pool2022/Software/day04/1 - Auth/Golang/README.md

 To do so:
 - Add a package tout generate the JWT : `go get -u github.com/dgrijalva/jwt-go`
-- Create the structure `UserJWT` wich mocks a simple database, stored in your RAM
+- Create the structure `UserJWT` which mocks a simple database, stored in your RAM

 ```go
 type UserJWT struct {